Skip to main content

 1. Candidate interviews, whether in-person or via remote conferencing (online or by phone), should be conducted in a courteous, friendly, and professional manner.
 The interviewee’s personal and professional integrity should be respected at all times.

-2. As stated in the Guidelines, all interviews should ordinarily be conducted in the same manner, unless circumstances require a variance to accommodate extraordinary circumstances.
-All candidates should be interviewed for approximately the same amount of time.
+2. As stated in the Guidelines for Interviews, all interviews should ordinarily be conducted in the same manner, unless circumstances require a variance to accommodate extraordinary circumstances.
+All candidates should be interviewed for approximately the same amount of time and be asked the same core questions.

-3. Interviews should be conducted in a manner and setting that will put candidates at ease, in accordance with the ethical standards noted above at Section B.5.
-Interviewers should refer to the Interview Best Practices Guide for details.
+3. Interviews should be conducted in a manner and setting that will put candidates at ease, in accordance with the ethical standards noted above at Section B7.
+Interviewers should refer to the Guidelines for Interviews for details.

 4. The Placement Service strongly discourages institutions from recording candidates.
 If a department needs to record interviews (i.e. because a member of the search committee cannot participate due to illness or inability to travel), it should ask candidates in advance for consent as a matter of basic fairness and, in some states, of law.
 The SCS and AIA expect that institutions will comply with applicable laws relating to the recording of communications, including by obtaining any necessary consent.
 Departments should however be sensitive to the pressures that such queries present, because candidates are not in a position to withhold consent.
-Departments should also explicitly tell candidates if the recordings will become an official part of the search’s records.
+Departments should also explicitly tell candidates if the recordings will become an official part of the search’s records and should delete them as soon as they are no longer needed

 E. Candidates